 Many youth at Domus have experienced trauma, sometimes frequent and severe trauma.
 We adopted the Sanctuary Model because we recognize the connection between trauma and behavior.
 Through this framework, we promote safety and non-violence, which is climate we want for everyone at Domus.
-We now have a trauma-informed model for how to treat young people and adults working together in a community, allowing Domus to set our own structures and guidelines for our young people.
-This model of trauma-informed care challenges us to think differently: For example, asking “what happened to this young person to make her act this way?” rather than “what is wrong with this young person?”
+We now have a trauma-responsive model for how to treat young people and adults working together in a community, allowing Domus to set our own structures and guidelines for our young people.
+This model of trauma-responsive care challenges us to think differently: For example, asking “what happened to this young person to make her act this way?” rather than “what is wrong with this young person?”

 What are the key components of this model?